The Simplicial Model of Univalent Foundations (after Voevodsky): Introduction

 This paper therefore includes a mixture of logical and homotopy-theoretic ingredients; however, we have aimed to separate the two wherever possible.
 Good background references for the logical parts include \cite{n-p-s:programming}, a general introduction to the type theory; \cite{hofmann:syntax-and-semantics}, for the categorical semantics; and \cite{martin-lof:bibliopolis}, the \emph{locus classicus} for the logical rules.
 For the homotopy-theoretic aspects, \cite{goerss-jardine} and \cite{hovey:book} are both excellent and sufficient references.
 Finally, for the category-theoretic language used throughout, \cite{mac-lane:cwm} is canonical.

 \paragraph{Organisation} In Section~\ref{section:models-from-universes} we consider general techniques for constructing models of type theory.
-After setting out (in Section~\ref{subsec:the-type-theory}) the specific type theory that we will consider, we review (Section~\ref{subsec:contextual-cats}) some fundamental facts about its semantics in contextual categories, following \cite{streicher:book}.
-In Section~\ref{subsec:contextualization}, we use universes to construct contextual categories, and hence models of (the structural core of) type theory; and in Section~\ref{subsec:logical-structure-on-universes}, we use categorical constructions on the universe to model the logical constructions of type theory.
+After setting out (in Section~\ref{subsec:the-type-theory}) the specific type theory that we will consider, we review (Section~\ref{subsec:contextual-cats}) some fundamental facts about its intended semantics in contextual categories, following \cite{streicher:book}.
+In Section~\ref{subsec:contextualization}, we use universes to construct contextual categories, representing the structural core of type theory; and in Section~\ref{subsec:logical-structure-on-universes}, we use categorical constructions on the universe to model the logical constructions of type theory.
 Together, these present a new solution to the \emph{coherence problem} for modelling type theory (cf.\ \cite{hofmann:on-the-interpretation}).

 In Section~\ref{section:the-model}, we turn towards constructing a model in the category of simplicial sets.
 Sections~\ref{subsec:representability-of-fibs} and \ref{subsec:fibrancy-of-u} are dedicated to the construction and investigation of a (weakly) universal Kan fibration (a “universe of Kan complexes”); in Section~\ref{subsec:model-in-ssets} we use this universe to apply the techniques of Section~\ref{section:models-from-universes}, giving a model of the full type theory in simplicial sets.